UniBreakfast/web-dev-knowledge-graph/requirements/linkus.md

 ### `showMany(links)`

 This function (method) is to be used for side effects only.
 It should show the link list presenting the given `links` array in `all` mode.
+All list items should have `outgoing` class.

 See the [`graphus.getLinks()`](./graphus#getlinks) method for the expected shape of the `links` array.